Unidata/tds/docs/src/public/adminguide/pages/installation_upgrade/securing/DigestedPasswords.md

 permalink: digested_passwords.html
 ---

-This section demonstrates how to enable digested passwords for the TDS and Tomcat Servlet Container.

-## Rationale
+## Do Not Store Passwords In Plaintext

-* Passwords stored in clear text are a vulnerability if the host is compromised.
+Passwords stored in clear text are a vulnerability if the host is compromised.
-* Better to have the passwords encrypted using a cryptographic hash functions (`SHA`) and then stored in `${tomcat_home}/conf/tomcat-users.xml` file.
+It is better to have the passwords encrypted using a cryptographic hash functions and then stored in `${tomcat_home}/conf/tomcat-users.xml` file.

-* Tomcat can be configured to support digested passwords (this is **not the default setting**).
+Tomcat can be configured to support digested passwords, (this is **not the default setting**).

-### How it works
+## Digest Access Authentication

+A very simplified explanation of digest authentication:

-When a client makes a request Tomcat will tell the client that a digested password is required.
+* When a client makes a request, Tomcat will tell the client that a digested password is required.
-Based on this dialog, the client will automatically digest the password entered by the user.
+* Based on this dialog, the client will automatically digest the password entered by the user.

+{% include info.html content="
+For a more detailed explanation of this authentication process, see the [Oracle Digest Authentication Tutorial](https://docs.oracle.com/cd/E21455_01/common/tutorials/authn_http_digest.html){:target='_blank'} configuration options.
+" %}

 ## Configure Tomcat To Use Digested Passwords